Spherical inspirals of spinning bodies into Kerr black holes: Numerical implementation and results

 \subsection{Discussion of mismatch results}

-As already noted in the previous sections, the Lindblom criterion \cite{Lindblom:2008cm} provides a necessary but not sufficient condition for detectability by computing waveform mismatches.
-For typical LISA EMRIs, the Lindblom criterion is satisfied in practically all configurations presented in Figs.~\ref{fig:mismatches_faith_spin}--\ref{fig:mismatches_faith_x} apart from the case of very small primary spins $a$.
-In particular, the result $\mathcal{M} \approx a \sqrt{1 - x_\text{f}^2}$ suggests the detectability of secondary spin can be interpreted as particularly boosted thanks to ``spin-spin'' effects.
+As already noted, the Lindblom criterion \cite{Lindblom:2008cm} provides a sufficient condition for \textbf{distinguishability of two waveforms} by computing waveform mismatches.
+For typical LISA EMRIs, the Lindblom criterion is satisfied in practically all configurations presented in Figs.~\ref{fig:mismatches_faith_spin}--\ref{fig:mismatches_faith_x}, apart from the case of very small primary spins $a$.
+In particular, the result $\mathcal{M} \approx (a/M) \sqrt{1 - x_\text{f}^2}$ suggests that the detectability of secondary spin can be interpreted as particularly boosted thanks to ``spin-spin'' effects.

 Does this mean that LISA data analysis will definitely be able to extract secondary spins in spherical EMRI waveforms?
-Not necessarily. \citet{Burke:2023lno} demonstrated that the Lindblom criterion is indeed not sufficient for the detectability of any given effect.
+Not necessarily. \textbf{The issue is that in a complete parameter estimate, even a discernible change to the waveform can be absorbed by a small variation of the other parameters of the waveform within its uncertainty range.
+In other words, the large mismatches do not necessarily imply that the small body spin is detectable, since we have not investigated whether the waveform variations caused by secondary spin have sizable correlations with the other parameters.\footnote{The ``effectualness" between waveforms~\cite{Thompson:2025hhc} may provide more insights on the link between the observed mismatches and possible systematic biases in the parameters.
+We leave this investigation for future work.}} \citet{Burke:2023lno} demonstrated that the Lindblom criterion is indeed not sufficient for the detectability of any given effect.
 They showed that large mismatches between waveforms for quasi-circular equatorial inspirals, including and neglecting the secondary spin, did not translate into detectability, even for relatively high SNRs.
 This is because spin effects in quasi-circular inspirals can be effectively mimicked by a variation of other parameters of the EMRI (see also Refs~\cite{Huerta:2011kt,Huerta:2011zi,Piovano:2021}).

 What, then, can we say about such degeneracies for spherical rather than quasi-circular inspirals?
 Let us picture a short stretch of a waveform generated by a quasi-circular inspiral contrasted with that generated by a generic quasi-spherical inspiral.
 Short stretches of quasi-circular inspirals are characterized by a single frequency $\Omega_\phi$ and a drift $\dot{\Omega}_\phi$, while quasi-spherical inspirals are characterized by four parameters $\Omega_\phi, \dot{\Omega}_\phi,\Omega_\theta, \dot{\Omega}_\theta$ at any instance.
 While a small shift in the primary parameters $M,a$ can absorb a variation of $\Omega_\phi,\dot{\Omega}_\phi$ at any given referential point (say at the moment of peak strain in the waveform), this is generally no longer possible for the four parameters $\Omega_\phi, \dot{\Omega}_\phi,\Omega_\theta, \dot{\Omega}_\theta$.
 Similar arguments lead to an expectation that the richer harmonic content of spherical inspirals will be deformed by the secondary spin in a way that cannot be easily mimicked by shifts of other parameters, thus making it easier to measure than in quasi-circular inspirals.